jbernardis/PYHME-Jukebox/jukebox/README.txt

 While browsing through the various track/album/artist lists, you can use the normal up/down/page up/page down to do your navigation.
 Also, fast forward moves forward until a new first character is found (i.e. from the 'A' titles to the 'B' titles).  rewind does the same backwards.
+The numeric keys can also be used for navigation on any menu.
+1 takes you to a point 10% of the way through the menu, 2 - 20% and so on.
+0 alternates between the end of the list and the beginning of the list.
 Any other possible actions are shown on the bottom of the screen.
 In general, play will start playing the current song/album/artist, and enter will add it to a playlist.
 There may be other choices depending on the context;
 these are shown on screen.